j-mlo/quiz/README.md

 ### Lighthouse Validator

 While the validator is showing that two variables are unused, commenting them out results in loss of functionality of the quiz with the user unable to progress through the questions.
-The answer are not checked and not able to add the score to a relevant category as well check if the number of questions reach its limit.
-I am unsure what to change for the validator to stop display this warning.
+The answers are not checked and not able to add the score to a relevant category as well check if the number of questions reaches its limit.
+I am unsure what to change for the validator to stop displaying this warning.

 ![js-validator](assets/images/js-validator.jpg)